quicwg/base-drafts/draft-ietf-quic-http.md

 stream.
 If the push stream has already ended, the server MAY still abruptly terminate the stream or MAY take no action.

-When a server sends CANCEL_PUSH, it is indicating that it will not be fulfilling a promise.
+A server sends CANCEL_PUSH to indicate that it will not be fulfilling a promise which was previously sent.
 The client cannot expect the corresponding promise to be fulfilled, unless it has already received and processed the promised response.
-A server SHOULD send a CANCEL_PUSH frame even if it has opened the corresponding stream.
+Regardless of whether a corresponding stream has been opened, a server SHOULD send a CANCEL_PUSH frame when it determines that promise will not be fulfilled.
+If a corresponding stream has already been opened, the server can abort sending on the stream with an error code of H3_REQUEST_CANCELLED.

 Sending a CANCEL_PUSH frame has no direct effect on the state of existing push streams.
 A client SHOULD NOT send a CANCEL_PUSH frame when it has already